 7. The NWDAF responds to the DCCF with an Nnwdaf_DataManagement_Subscribe response indicating if the NWDAF can supply the analytics.

-8. The ADRF uses Nadrf_DataManagement_RetrievalNotify or the NWDAF uses Nnwdaf_DataManagement_Notify to send the requested analytics (e.g. one or more stored notifications archived from an NWDAF) to the MFAF.
+8. The ADRF uses Nadrf_DataManagement_RetrievalNotify / Nadrf_DataManagement_RetrievalRequest response or the NWDAF uses Nnwdaf_DataManagement_Notify to send the requested analytics (e.g. one or more stored notifications archived from an NWDAF) to the MFAF.
 The analytics may be sent in one or more notification messages.